The Great Return: A Guide For Getting Employees Back To The Office

 7. Stay considerate

 If a staff member still has genuine concerns or fears, don't force them to come in.
 It will only lead to unnecessary stress.
-Remain considerate and work with them on a solution they are comfortable with.
+Stay considerate and work with them on a solution they are comfortable with.

 8. Create a feedback loop